What Do Girl Scouts Do?

 How much does camp cost?

-GSNENY has a limited amount of financial assistance funds.
-Financial assistance is available for any portion of the camp fees excluding a $25 deposit.
-This is done on a first come first serve basis, and is based on the individual needs of the girl.
-Assistance is limited to one camp session per child per summer camp season.
+GSNENY strives to ensure that no girl is denied a Girl Scout experience due to financial need.
+For this reason, GSNENY has Girl Grants to which individual girls can apply for assistance in funding a Girl Scout experience.
+GSNENY has a limited amount of Girl Grant funds.
+Funds are available to request for any portion of the camp fees excluding a $25 deposit.
+This is done on a first-come, first-served basis, and is based on the individual needs of the girl.
+Girl Grants are limited to one camp session per child per summer camp season.

 Can my daughter go with a friend?